Buy American, whenever possible, avoid Amazon

 Clothing

 - American Giant - the best hoodie you can buy, period.
-Made in North Carolina
+Unfortunately their t-shirs are cut a little too big and boxy for my body.
+Made in North Carolina.

 - Nordic Ware bakeware - they make over 300 products in Minneapolis.
 I have some baking sheets and a non-stick wok and can highly recommend.